pooja735/Pooja-Valleti-Portfolio/README.md

      npx serve .
      ```

-3. **Customize**:
+3. **Customize (React)**:
-   - Update personal information in `index.html`
+   - Edit React components in `js/react-app.jsx` (Header, Hero, Projects, Skills, Experience, Education, Contact, Footer)
+   - Keep IDs/classes consistent if you still rely on `js/main.js` animations
-   - Modify colors in CSS variables
+   - Modify colors in CSS variables (`styles/main.css`)
-   - Add your own projects and skills
    - Replace profile image in `public/` folder

+4. (Optional) Fully migrate behavior to React hooks:
+   - We currently keep `js/main.js` and `js/theme.js` for smooth transition
+   - If you prefer, these can be reimplemented inside React and removed later

 ## 🎯 Key Sections